 New directions in language learning strategy research: Engaging with the complexity of language use

 The next chapter, by Caron Griffiths and Görsev Incençay, is a theoretical overview language learning strategies.
 Strategies are “actions chosen by learners […] for the purpose of learning or regulating their learning of language”.
 Building on this definition, the authors go on to discuss what they perceive as four essential features of strategies: activity, choice, goal/purpose, and learning.
 The chapter also contains comments about diverse aspects of strategies, such as their theoretical grounding, classifications, and their relationship with context and other variables.
-An extensive part of the chapter is dedicated to recommendations about research, where the authors discuss – at some length – the limitations of questionnaires that have been used to measure strategies.
+An extensive part of the chapter focuses on recommendations about research, where the authors discuss – at some length – the limitations of questionnaires that have been used to measure strategies.

 A systemic view of learner autonomy